SoumikNandi01/DesignPatterns/src/main/java/StrategyPattern/README.md

 This pattern states that we must always rely on abstractions rather than concrete implementation

+<b> <i> Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable. </i> </b>

 1. In the context class, identify an algorithm that’s prone to frequent changes.
 It may also be a massive conditional that selects and executes a variant of the same algorithm at runtime.
 In this example, it's the eat(), fly() and quack() methods that change frequently.